industriousparadigm/ruby-siteviews-app/README.md

 ## Running the app

-Type the command below to run the application.
+Run the application with this command
 `bin/app webserver.log`

-To run tests, type the following:
+To run tests, type the following
 `rspec -f d`